MrLixm/opscripting/README.md

 See the [customtooling](customtooling) package.
 It's a simple API to create and register a custom type of node called "CustomTool".

+The scope goes actually outside OpScripting and could be used to create any kind of node.

 ### library

 You can see an "example" (prod-ready) in the [opscriptlibrary](opscriptlibrary)